Updated January 12, 2023

 Cyprus really is the whole package when it comes to all-inclusive resorts.
 From the budget-friendly to the romantic, the luxurious to kid favourites, the list is as long as the country’s beautiful, beach-fringed coastline.

 Look to towns such as Limassol, Larnaca, Protaras and Ayia Napa for a wide range of options and as always, travel outside the summer season if you can – it’s when you’ll find the best deals.
-Try early summer before the temperatures start to soar, or visit in late September and enjoy the still-warm Mediterranean.
+Try early summer before the temperatures start to soar, or visit in late September and enjoy the still-warm Mediterranean Sea.

 Portugal’s all-inclusive hub?
 The Algarve, of course!
 This golden holiday haven needs no introduction – it’s been drawing in visitors since the 60s.
 All-inclusive resorts line this southern coast from Lagos to Quarteira, making good deals easy to come by.

-Albufeira and Alvor are popular among families, and you’ll find a number of all-inclusive resorts with on-site water slides and waterparks here.
+Albufeira and Alvor are popular among families, and you’ll find a number of all-inclusive resorts with on-site water slides and water parks here.
 If you’re looking for laidback, Olhos de Água (near Albufeira) has a handful of luxury all-inclusives.
 As for Portugal’s islands, you’ll find all-inclusive resorts on both Madeira and Porto Santo, as well as options across the Azores.

 Ten volcanic islands make up Cape Verde.
-For an all-inclusive holiday, you need to know about two: sun-drenched Sal and laidback Boa Vista.
+For all-inclusive holidays, you need to know about two: sun-drenched Sal and laidback Boa Vista.
 Sal is a little more built up than its southern neighbour – expect lounger-lined beaches and an excellent range of all-inclusive resorts, especially around the colourful town of Santa Maria.
 It’s also great for diving.

 Boa Vista’s main draw is its sweeping golden sands (Praia de Santa Monica is some 10km of untouched beauty), less-developed towns and watersports opportunities – windsurfing is particularly popular here.
-There’s only a handful of all-inclusive resorts; most are highly rated and can be found around Praia de Chaves.
+There’s only a handful of all-inclusive resorts; many are highly rated and can be found around Praia de Chaves.

 Caribbean countries know how to do all-inclusive holidays right.
 You’ve got the regular inclusions – three main meals, snacks, soft drinks and house beer and wine and your land-based activities – as well as watersports, which come as standard in many resorts.